prth1234/SE/README.md

 ## Contributing

 Contributions to this documentation repository are welcome!
 If you have updates, corrections, or additional documents to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project documentation is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).